bhoward/CSC424/labs/Scala.md

 ## Objects in Scala

 As in Java, the object is the basic unit for organizing data and code in Scala.
 In addition, Scala regularizes and generalizes the treatment of objects in several directions.
-One regularization seen above is that Scala hides the distinction between primitive and object types: `42` is an object belonging to class `Int`, which provides various methods such as `toDouble`.
+One regularization seen above is that Scala hides the distinction between primitive and object types: `42` is an object belonging to class `Int`, which provides various methods such as `toString` and `toDouble`.

 Consider the following Java code, defining a simple hierarchy of shape classes:
 {% highlight java %}